Trained immunity

 This section has been translated automatically.

-The mechanisms underlying innate immune memory have been extensively studied in recent decades, but remain largely unknown.
-Although the specificity of adaptive immune memory in vertebrates is provided by recombination of immunoglobulin family genes and clonal expansion, the basic mechanisms of non-specific enhanced responsiveness of innate immune cells rely on epigenetic, transcriptional and metabolic programs following transient stimulation.
-Changes in these programs lead to increased responsiveness to secondary challenges from a variety of stimuli.
-This phenomenon is referred to as "trained immunity" or "innate immune memory".
+The mechanisms underlying innate immune memory have been extensively studied in recent decades, but still require further elucidation.
+Although the specificity of adaptive immune memory in vertebrates is ensured by recombination of immunoglobulin family genes and clonal expansion, the basic mechanisms of non-specific enhanced responsiveness of innate immune cells (see below innate immunity) are based on epigenetic, transcriptional and metabolic programs following transient stimulation.
+Changes in these immunological processes lead to an increased responsiveness to secondary challenges from a variety of stimuli.
+This phenomenon is referred to as "trained immunity".

 On the one hand, trained immunity improves the response to infections and vaccinations by enabling a stronger innate immune response and improved protection against a variety of microbial stimuli.
 On the other hand, trained immunity may contribute to the pathophysiology of cardiovascular, autoinflammatory and neurodegenerative diseases.